Ishnatu/PhaserStarterTS/replit.md

 - **Death/Respawn**: Player respawns in Roboka upon defeat.
 - **Item Database**: Comprehensive database for weapons, armor, potions, and materials.
 - **Potion Mechanics**: Restore health/stamina.
 - **Merchant System**: Shop in Roboka selling base items, with real-time balance tracking.
-Wandering Merchant encounters offer discounts.
+Wandering Merchant encounters sell 3 enhanced items (+1/+2) at premium pricing: (base + cumulative forge costs) * 1.5.
 - **Item Durability System**: Weapons and armor have durability that decays with use.
 Items become unusable at 0 durability and can be repaired at the blacksmith.
 Durability is color-coded.
 - **Forging & Enhancement System**: Blacksmith offers +1 to +9 weapon/armor enhancements with varying success rates, costs, and failure penalties (downgrade or destruction).
 Enhancements provide damage, durability, evasion, or damage reduction bonuses.
 Currency validation prevents negative balances - funds checked before forging and deducted immediately after attempt.
 - **Shiny System**: Rare variant items with golden nameplate that can occur during successful forging (0.5%-1.75% chance based on tier).
 Shiny items are immune to destruction but can still be downgraded on failure.
 Provides aspirational prestige goals.